Call Us

 • Liver and kidney damage

-The toxic effects of cocaine and alcohol are heightened when they are taken together as the combination of the two substances creates new metabolites in the body.
+The toxic effects of cocaine and alcohol are heightened when they're taken together, as the combination of the two substances creates new metabolites in the body.

 How to address your cocaine and alcohol consumption

-If you feel like you’ve lost control of your ability to stop taking cocaine and alcohol, don’t try and struggle on through alone.
+If you feel like you’ve lost control of your ability to stop taking cocaine and alcohol, you don't have to suffer in silence.
 Talk to someone you trust, share what you’re feeling and ask for their help.

 Keeping quiet will only make you feel worse, as without support, you’ll likely feel lonely, helpless and unable to cope.
 This can lead to a vicious cycle where you use cocaine and alcohol to try and feel better.
 And, the longer you allow this to go on, the more damage it will continue to have your life.